kaidlog/blog/content/post/designing-human-systems.md

 ---
-title: "Designing Human Systems"
+title: Designing Human Systems
-date: 2020-05-15T08:00:52+01:00
+date: 2020-05-15T08:00:52.000+01:00
 categories:
 - site reliability engineering
 - balance
 tags:
 - development
 - site reliability engineering
 - balance
 comments: true
+draft: true

 ---
 Recently I was having a conversation with a colleague who asserted that we (SREs) are broadly the types of engineer who, if given the choice, try to focus on perfecting the fundamentals.
 This surprised me, because if you were to ask me about my views on engineering, I'd probably lean